 Bankruptcy: The Ugly Last Resort

-There are times where you may not be able to make your payments and your finances are very tight.
+There are times when you may not be able to make your payments and your finances are very tight.
 You may feel that you are drowning in debt without the ability to gasp for air every now and then.

 Your only option, it may seem, is to file for bankruptcy.
 There are two types of bankruptcies you can file for.
 However, you initially must choose the one that fits you best.

-Be forewarned that student loans, child support, alimony, and personal injury/death liability judgements cannot be discharged in a bankruptcy.
+Be forewarned that student loans, child support, alimony, and personal injury/death liability judgments cannot be discharged in a bankruptcy.
 So do not choose this option to resolve these types of debts (and be sure to avoid falling for common scams).

 The first type of bankruptcy you can declare is Chapter 7.
 In Chapter 7, you will lose nonexempt property to repay your debt to your creditors.
 The non-exempt property includes second homes, expensive clothing and jewelry, and valuable collections, such as stamps and coins.

 Creditors will have to cease aggressive collection methods, meaning calling your home multiple times a day, but you will lose some luxuries in the process.

 You can resolve the Chapter 7 process that can be resolved in a few months.
 However, the derogatory implication remains on your credit report for up to ten years.
 In the meantime, you may be able to obtain new credit but at a much higher rate.

 Chapter 13 declaration allows you to keep most of your property, in contrast to Chapter 7.
 Under Chapter 13 bankruptcy, you enter into a payment plan that can last up to five years, paying back your creditors.